 Initial Coverage phase.

-However, some Medicare Part D plans will have an Initial Deductible, but
+However, some Medicare Part D plans have an Initial Deductible, but

 exclude the lower-costing (Tiers 1 and Tier 2) drugs from the